Technology & Innovation

 Telehealth platforms: Secure video conferencing systems connect patients with rehabilitation specialists for remote assessment and therapy delivery.

-Clinical evidence demonstrates that the BRAIN.Q's Therapeutic System triples the chance of achieving 'freedom from disability' on the gold-standard modified Rankin Scale (mRS), with no serious adverse events reported.
-Over 5,000 remote therapy sessions have been conducted with a remarkable 90% patient adherence rate—all from the comfort of patients' homes.
+Clinical evidence demonstrates that the technology behind BRAIN.Q's Therapeutic System triples the chance of achieving 'freedom from disability' on the gold-standard modified Rankin Scale (mRS), with no serious adverse events reported.
+Over 2,000 remote therapy sessions have been conducted with a remarkable 90% patient adherence rate—all from the comfort of patients' homes.

 How Families Can Support Stroke Rehab at Home